Why buy bike shop bikes?

 Jamis Bikes Owner's Manual

-Kona Bikes Owner's Manual
+Marin Owner’s Manual

 One thing about bike owner’s manuals these days is that they are pretty generic across a company, and much of the writing of them has been outsourced to another company that has made them modular.
-What this means is that there is one Kona manual, and one KHS manual, and one Jamis manual (not a specific manual for your model of bike), and if you look at all three side by side you’ll notice a lot of the same text and graphics across all three very different companies.
+What this means is that there is one Marin manual, and one KHS manual, and one Jamis manual (not a specific manual for your model of bike), and if you look at all three side by side you’ll notice a lot of the same text and graphics across all three very different companies.

 What are your warranty policies?